Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: discussion

-According to some conventional collision narratives~\cite{pbm} almost all particles produced in high-energy \aa\ collisions emerge from ``freezeout'' of a common flowing QCD bulk medium.
-That description may be contrasted with observed properties of three components distinguishable among final-state hadrons: (a) soft (projectile nucleon dissociation), (b) hard (large-angle-scattered parton fragmentation to jets) and (c) azimuth quadrupole.
+According to some conventional \aa\ collision narratives~\cite{pbm,uliflow}t almost all particles produced in high energy collisions emerge from ``freezeout'' of a common flowing QCD bulk medium.
+That description may be contrasted with observed properties of three components distinguishable among final-state hadrons: (a) soft (projectile-nucleon dissociation), (b) hard (scattered-parton fragmentation to jets) and (c) azimuth quadrupole radiation.

 (a) The soft component of particle production for yields, spectra and correlations is accurately isolated per TCM analysis methods~\cite{ppprd,ppbpid}.
-Soft and hard yields are linked by a quadratic relation as one manifestation of exclusivity~\cite{ppprd,ppbpid,tomexclude}.
+Soft and hard yields are linked by a quadratic relation as one manifestation of {\em exclusivity} { (see App.~\ref{spspec})}~\cite{ppprd,ppbpid,tomexclude}.
 The soft spectrum component is a Boltzmann exponential on transverse mass \mt\ with power-law tail.
-Soft-component properties are independent of collision \nch\ for \pp\ collisions or centrality for \aa\ collisions, consistent with hadron formation outside a collision system.
+Soft-component properties are independent of collision \nch\ for \pp\ collisions or geometry for \aa\ collisions, consistent with soft hadron formation {\em outside a collision space-time volume}.
 Boltzmann slope parameter $T_0$ is $\approx 145$ MeV for pions and $\approx 200$ MeV for heavier hadrons.
-Power-law exponent $n$ varies with energy consistent with Gribov diffusion occurring within a parton splitting cascade~\cite{gribov} but is $\approx 8.8$ for 2.76 TeV collision energy.
+Power-law exponent $n$ varies with collision energy per Gribov diffusion within a parton splitting cascade~\cite{gribov} and is $\approx 8.8$ for 2.76 TeV.